This is the third year that we have disclosed information on our gender pay gap and the information below is based on amounts paid in April 2019.

-The definition of pay shown is an hourly pay rate for each relevant employee as at 5 April 2018, reflecting base salary and certain allowances.
-The bonus figures shown includes total variable pay over the previous 12 months (bonus paid plus any proceeds on exercise of SAYE, ESOP or vesting of LTIP awards).
+The definition of pay shown is an hourly pay rate for each relevant employee as at 5 April of the relevant year, reflecting base salary and certain allowances.
+This year there has been further guidance on how to treat certain items including pension contributions made by employees out of their gross pay by way of salary sacrifice.
+We have reflected this change in the way we have calculated hourly pay and have adjusted the 2018 comparison figures from those reported last year so that the calculation can be viewed on the same basis for comparison purposes.
+The bonus figures shown include total variable pay over the previous 12 months (bonus paid plus any proceeds on exercise of SAYE, ESOP or vesting of LTIP awards).

 It is disappointing to note that we have made negligible progress in narrowing our gender pay gap in terms of both the mean hourly pay gap (0.6% point improvement since 2018) and the median hourly pay gap (0.7% point improvement since 2018).
 There has also been very little improvement in the median bonus gap (2.85% point improvement since 2018) and the gap has widened slightly for the mean bonus payment.
 The bonus gap remains extremely high.